spanner888/CamScripts/README.md

 In addition the new Materials Workbench is undergoing extensive development and has been progressively enhanced during the second quarter 2024.

-In addition features of the extended Machinability example for Vc and in particular Fz require a new material model and sample material with appropriate properites.
+Also more during creation of these macro scripts, the extended Machinability example for Vc and in particular Fz was created to test more advanced features.
+These require a new material model and sample material with appropriate properties and they need to be COPIED OR TEMP POINT MAT WB TO USE IN PLACE INSIDE CAMSCRIPTS???

 The extended model and material are included in [CamScripts/cutting_tool_data/Material]()

 materials stuff ***TODO** where get/install

 Details of using each macro are in the following files and also within each macro, including some information on adapting to your needs.

-Note: the 3x readme below are still WIP
+Note: the 3x readme below are still WIP.
+They are also available from the Scripts menu and are included with the files that are installed.

 ![README 1 Import CSV Tool data](README 1 Import CSV Tool data.md)